ODIM-Project/ODIM/README.md

         <img src="docs/images/kuberenetes_pods_verification.png" alt="screenshot" style="zoom:60%;" />

-3. Deploy the resource aggregator services:
+4. Deploy the Resource Aggregator services:

     1. Log in to the deployment node and run the following command: